 Grades earned on programs offered by CSU IP will be calculated in the cumulative grade point average on the student's CSU transcript.
-Academic symbols CR, NC and W do not affect grade point averages.
+Academic symbols CR (Credit), NC (No Credit) and W (Withdrawal) do not affect grade point averages.

-The basic grading system that CSU IP uses in academic reporting to the CSU campuses is the A though F system in which the highest grade that can be reported is an A. To obtain a definition for each grade, students are instructed to refer to their home campus catalog.
+The basic grading system that CSU IP uses in academic reporting to the CSU campuses is the A though F system in which the highest grade that can be reported is an A. (To obtain a definition for each grade, students are instructed to refer to their home campus catalog.)
+It is important to note that some host universities do not offer grades that convert to the range of grades used at the CSU.